tastejs/todomvc/examples/react/readme.md

 The app is built with [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) and compiled at runtime for a lighter and more fun code reading experience.
 As stated in the link, JSX is not mandatory.

 To run the app, spin up an HTTP server (e.g. `python -m SimpleHTTPServer`) and visit http://localhost/.../myexample/.

+# Sunit's Implementation

+- Fork and clone repo

+- run: npm install --global gulp-cli

+- updated devDependencies in root directory to "gulp": "^4.0.0",

+- run: npm install

+- Updated gulp to latest version 4.0.2

+- Modified gulpfile in root directory to use gulp.series() (modfication required because old code was deprecated)

+- Run: npm start to start gulp test-server on port 8000 (localhost:8000)

+- Click "react" which will take you to: http://localhost:8000/examples/react/#/

+- CSS modified at ~/react/node_modules/todomvc-app-css/index.css

+## Possible areas of improvement

+- Update React syntax to ES6 or use React Hooks

+-